 - Did I meet my goals and objectives?

 - Is further learning or professional development required in any of the areas identified?

-Lawyers should regularly assess the implementation of their CPD goals throughout the year.
+You should also regularly assess the implementation of goal CPD goals throughout the year.
 Quarterly reviews are a good start.
-Lawyers should ask:
+You should ask: